|

 visible.

-Inserting existing drawing controls into a new drawing, keeps their file names unchanged when the Arduino code is generated so you can just copy over the completed code files from the previously working control.
-See step 6 above.
+Inserting existing drawing controls into a new drawing, keeps their file names unchanged when the Arduino code is generated so you can just copy over the SliderInputErrorControl.cpp / .h files from the previous tutorial to get the complete working sketch.
+SliderWithHelp.zip has this completed sketch with the SliderInputErrorControl files.

-The popupHelp control can be customized to suit various situations.
-As well as editing the help text, you can easily change the position of the help text box relative to the ? button by editing the popupHelp to position the ? at the top right and then adjust the pushZero in the SliderWithHelp drawing to position the whole popupHelp to the right.
+The popUpHelp control can be customized to suit various situations.
+As well as editing the help text, you can easily change the position of the help text box relative to the ? button by editing the popUpHelp dwg to position the ? at the top right and then adjust the pushZero in the SliderWithHelp drawing to position the whole popupHelp to the right.

-The code generated for popupHelp puts all the indexed items in the Dwg_popupHelp::sendIndexedItems() method.
+The code generated for popUpHelp puts all the indexed items in the Dwg_popUpHelp::sendIndexedItems() method.
 Usually indexed items are the ones update.
 However in this case once the text is sent in this example it does not change, but with those items appearing in the sendIndexedItems() method which is called from Dwg_popupHelp::sendUpdate() each time the ?
 Button is released, all the text is sent again.
-By cutting all the code from Dwg_popupHelp::sendIndexedItems() and pasting it just before sendIndexedItems() in the Dwg_popupHelp::sendFullDrawing() method, the help text is only sent once when the full drawing is sent with its version.
-There after messages from pfodWeb include the version of the drawing it has cached and the pfodDevice (your microprocessor) only sends updates.
-The code in SliderWithHelp.zip includes this optimization and only replies with {+} when the ?
-Button is released.

-This page covered designing a re-usable control, in this case a popupHelp control, that can be copied and customized and added you any of your own GUIs.
-The result is instant display of help text while the ? button is pressed.
+This page covered designing a re-usable control, in this case a popUpHelp control, that can be copied and customized and added you any of your own GUIs.
+The result is instant display of help text while the ? button is pressed regardless of how slow the connection the microprocessor is.

 AndroidTM is a trademark of Google Inc. For use of the Arduino name see http://arduino.cc/en/Main/FAQ